egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 | 2014-03-03 | 68.7417 | 69.6913 | 68.6616 | 69.3117 | 59667923 |  0.199626 |         0.289 | 69.1371 |

+Per year there are from 251 to 253 trading days, since the market is closed on weekends and some holidays:

+* 2014 had 252 trading days
+* 2015 had 252 trading days
+* 2016 had 252 trading days
+* 2017 had 251 trading days
+* 2018 had 251 trading days
+* 2019 is expected to have 252 trading days
+* 2020 is expected to have 253 trading days

+That means that each company in the Dow Jones would have from 251 to 253 historical records per year, except for 'DWDP' (DowDuPont Inc.) since its records started to appear on 2017-09-01.

+In a 5 years period from 2014-03-24 to 2019-03-23 (which was the one used during the development), there were 1259 historical records per company, with the exception of 'DWPD' which had 390 historical records.
+The historical records of the actual Dow Jones Industrial Average are also included in the dataset which would add another 1259 records.
+Then for this 5 year period there were 38160 historical stock price records in total ($1259 \times 29 + 390 + 1259 = 38160$).

 The purpose of this project is to predict the future values of the closing price, which corresponds to the column `close`.
 To make predictions is necessary to chose a subset of columns which values can be known a priory and used for the prediction, unfortunately all the column values except date and label (which finally is a variant of the date) are unknown before the occurrence of the respective trading days.
 Then the only data that can be used to predict the future closing prices is the past closing prices and the company itself.